JoshData/jot/README.md

 * `REN(key, new_name)`: Rename a property of an object. `key` and `new_name` are strings.
 It can also take a mapping from new keys to old keys they are renamed from, as `REN({new_name: key, ...})`, which also allows for the duplication of property values.
 * `APPLY(key, operation)`: Apply any operation to a particular property named `key`. `operation` is any operation.
 The operation can also take a mapping from keys to operations, as `APPLY({key: operation, ...})`.
 (Overloaded with APPLY for strings and arrays.)

-(Note that interally `PUT` and `REM` are subcases of SET that use a special value to signal the absense of an object property.)
+(Note that internally `PUT` and `REM` are sub-cases of SET that use a special value to signal the absence of an object property.)

 All of these operations are accessed as `new jot.OPERATION(arguments)`.